 - While arbitration offers subject-matter specific forums for many types of issues, there is no alternative dispute forum set up specifically to arbitrate trust and estate-related litigation.

-- While arbitration may be a possible option, it may not provide the finality that it offers in other types of disputes.
+- While arbitration for a trust dispute may be a possible option, it may not provide the finality that it offers in other types of disputes.
 This is because there may be uncertainty as to the arbitrator’s jurisdiction over successor trustees and beneficiaries.
 The successor trustees and the beneficiaries never signed the trust document.
 Therefore, if they do not agree to submit to arbitration, the advantage of the binding nature of arbitration may be lost.
 This can create a significant obstacle for the trustees in charge of administering the trust when a decision cannot be relied upon as binding and final.

 Determining how best to proceed when a trust dispute arises requires the guidance of an experienced professional.
 We encourage you to contact us today at (714) 459-5481 for more information.